-Mum and her sisters, they all sang in bands.
-In those days, they kind of turned a blind eye to children being out the back of bars, so me and JJ would hang out there if there was no babysitter, and sometimes there’d be a TV and a little bit of kai while Mum and her sisters performed.
+Mum and her sisters sang in bands.
+In those days, they kind of turned a blind eye to children being out the back of bars, so me and JJ would hang out there if there was no babysitter.
+And sometimes there’d be a TV and a little bit of kai while Mum and her sisters performed.

-Music first started for us in the home.
-I used to practise a lot at home and, in the wee hours after a bit of a function — a wedding, a farewell, a birthday or whatever — the whānau would gather around and we’d all sing.
+Music started for us in the home.
+I used to practise a lot at home.
+And in the wee hours, after a bit of a function — a wedding, a farewell, a birthday or whatever — the whānau would gather around and we’d all sing.
 It was the most purest and truest time, listening to my mum and her sisters and their papa sing their songs.
 All of us kids would just sit around and watch them sing.
 It was like that all the time.
 Very happy times.

 Did they have a family group?

 Yeah!
 The Rika Sisters.
 My papa (Tommy Rika) had a poster of them too.
 I remember he had it framed.
 My Aunty Cheryl, Aunty Lulu (her stage name was Ranel Kennedy), and my mum, Honey Rika.
 My Aunty Diane Tibble, who’s like another sister to them, was in the group too.
 They were the Rika Sisters.